oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 docker compose up --build -d
 ```

-On successfull run, you should see a similar console output
+After successful execution you should see a similar console output:

 ```
 [+] Running 4/4